 I began to feel that dichotomy which all my life has characterized my thought: how far can love for my oppressed race accord with love for the oppressing country?
 And when these loyalties diverge, where shall my soul find refuge?
 (1968: 169)

-This passage relates the young Du Bois’s feelings on observing “the pageantry and patriotism of Germany in 1892”.
-It is plainly autobiographical rather than programmatic, as are the Souls texts.
-This formulation in no way suggests anything like a basic psychic split, but rather reflects an ambivalence, a conflict of affections and loyalties—but within an integral self.
+This passage relates the feelings triggered in young Du Bois while observing “the pageantry and patriotism of Germany in 1892”.
+This plainly autobiographical formulation in no way suggests anything like a basic psychic split; it reflects an ambivalence, a conflict of affections and loyalties within an integral self.

 All previous critical attention has been fixed steadily on the spiritual aspect of the phenomena of double consciousness, virtually none on the environing conditions Du Bois saw as giving rise to it.
-The environing conditions might be summed up as
+Those environing conditions might be summed up thus:

-a social and political regime grounded in the maintenance of rigid segregation in vastly unequal living conditions of social groups ideologically identified as racially distinct and unequal, creating a “double environment” particularly for members of the subordinate racial group.
+a social and political regime grounded in oppression and the maintenance of vastly unequal and segregated living conditions of social groups ideologically and culturally identified as racially distinct and unequal, creating a “double environment” inimical to members of the subordinate racial group.

 The spiritual correlate of these environing conditions would include some combination of at least some of these sorts of emergent aspects:

-- the adoption of a view of oneself premised on false, demeaning, or derogatory estimations of one’s capabilities, preferences, aptitudes and desires—estimations made primarily or exclusively due to one’s racial identity—and a consequent determination of a life course and practical orientation to one’s goals and to others based upon those estimations;
+- harboring a view of oneself premised on false, demeaning, or derogatory estimations of one’s capabilities, preferences, aptitudes and desires – estimations made primarily or exclusively due to one’s racial identity – and a consequent determination of a life course and practical orientation to one’s goals and to others based upon those estimations;

 - an awareness of oneself as characterized by others in an unfavorable or demeaning way in keeping with disparaging descriptors associated with one’s racial identity;